-Molybdenum, also known as Moly, is a refractory metal with a well-balanced range of properties making it a great solution for many different industries and applications.
+Molybdenum, also known as Moly, is a refractory metal (high temperature alloy) with a well-balanced range of properties making it a great solution for many different industries and applications.
 Moly, with a melting temperature of 4760℉, is useful in many high temperature applications where melting temperatures are a concern.
 In comparison to tungsten and tantalum, it has the third highest melting point.
 The metal’s extraordinary resistance to heat is possible thanks to the material’s high energy binding of individual atoms.
 This binding permits the use of the metal in many industrial applications that would not be feasible with common metals and alloys.
 Moly’s high melting point, excellent strength at elevated temperatures, low coefficient of thermal expansion, and high level of thermal conductivity make this the ideal solution for many applications.
 Additionally, Moly is softer and more ductile than tungsten contributing to its machinability but can also be alloyed with other compounds to increase specific performance attributes.
 Refer to alloys of Molybdenum such as Mola and TZM listed below.
 Our office stocks commonly requested Moly and TZM parts, but if you need an item not listed or a metric size please contact us directly for a custom quote.

 What is TZM?